Back To Articles

 Example: Raj, 38 - Busy but Isolated

-This highlights how social comparison - especially online - can intensify loneliness.
+This highlights how social comparison - especially online - can increase loneliness.

 The Many Faces of Loneliness

-Loneliness doesn’t look the same for everyone.
-Here are a few common patterns.
+Loneliness manifests differently for each person.
+Here are some common patterns.

 1. Emotional Loneliness